RecordedFuture-ProfessionalServices/psengine/docs/modules/identity.md

 └───────────────────────────────────────┴──────────────────────────────────────────────────────────────────┴───────────────────┘
 ```

-#### Example 2: View the clear text password of a user that has been exposed
+#### View the clear text password of an exposed user

 !!! tip
     To run this example you will need to change the email queried by `lookup_credentials` to one of the emails that has been compromised from the domains you are monitoring.
     Your token also needs access to the Identity Module.

-In this example we check if the user `+2@norsegods.online` has a clear text password being leaked, and if yes we print it.
-The main purpose of this example is to show how to use the clear text password in case it has to be sent to another tool, like Active Directory, Okta etc.
+In this example, we check whether the user `+2@norsegods.online` has a leaked clear text password, and if so, we print it.
+The main purpose is to demonstrate how to access and use the clear text password if it needs to be sent to another tool, such as Active Directory, Okta, etc..

 The password saved in `clear_text_value` is not a plain string; if saved as is in a log file, for example with: